DanielTemesgen/danieltemesgen.github.io/_posts/2020-08-31-creating-an-API-with-AWS.markdown

     uvicorn.run(app)
 ```

-The first four lines are simply importing packages we'll need to form the api. <br>
+The first four lines are simply importing packages we'll need to form the API. <br>
 First we assign a FastAPI instance to a variable called `app`, we've also set the `root_path="/prod"` to ensure all defined endpoints are within this URL.

 The next step is key, we declare a function called `read_root` (although the name isn't important).
 The function simply returns "Hello World" as a dictionary.
 Importantly we decorate that function with `@app.get("/simple")`, all that does is ensure that users must add `/simple` to their URL to return the output of the `read_root` function.